Public Transit Improvements

 · Comfort improvements, such as reduced crowding, better seats and cleaner vehicles.

-· Improved Stops and Stations, including shelter (enclosed waiting areas, with heating in winter and cooling in summer), seating, transit user information and wayfinding guidance, washrooms, refreshments, Internet services, etc.
+· Improved Stops and Stations, including shelter (enclosed waiting areas, with heating in winter and cooling in summer), seating, Wayfinding and other Navigation Tools, washrooms, refreshments, Internet services, and other convenience and comfort features.

 · Lower fares and discounts, and more convenient fare payment (such as electronic “smart cards”).